dreamcatcher-tech/network/ideas/Interpulse/Remote Interactions/Network control in shell.md

 ## Issues
 ### Specifying listen addresses
-Due to difficulty with
-Restart the networking if the listen stats change in any way.
+Due to difficulty with changing the listen addresses in libp2p, we could require the listen addresses to be specified at startup ?
+Or, we would have to restart the networking if the listen addresses change in any way.
-Wait till we have the latest pulse, and the network configuration.
+Wait till we have the latest pulse, and the network configuration, then apply the changes to bring the running system in line with requested.

+What if an error occurs, or the listen address is infeasible ?
+Should we send a failure back into the chain to change the listen address ?

+For this reason, we may require listen addresses to be specified at boot for now.

 ## Proposals
 ### Boot raw shell with late net
 Engine starts up with no networking, then when it wishes to communicate it creates a child chain called `net`.
 This chain has a side effect assosciated with it, which is the libp2p library.
+This contains all the config we wish to enact.
+Shell needs to tell net to actively start before it does anything.
+Here if the listen addresses are problematic, we would reject the outbound io request.

+If during running an error occurs, we would send this error back into the net object, and await further instructions.